 From then on, he took the group to a brand new dimension.
 What he did was changing the nature of the songs, from love matters to the social issues of the time, such as war, poverty and politics.
 But also experimenting sound effects and production techniques.
 Eventually getting the group into a darker infectious sound blending psychedelic Rock and Funk.
 From this liaison which lasted until 1975, came gems such as ‘Ain’t Too Proud To Beg’ back in 1966.
 But also ‘Cloud Nine’ and ‘Ball Of Confusion (That’s What The World Is Today)’.
 Not to mention the memorable ‘Papa Was A Rolling Stone’, ‘Plastic Man’ and ‘Law Of The Land’…

-Whitfield parted way with The Temptations coz’ they disliked how he put more emphasis on the instrumentation instead of their vocals.
+Whitfield parted ways with The Temptations coz’ they disliked how he put more emphasis on the instrumentation instead of their vocals.
 And also because they wished he wrote more romantic ballads for them.
 This therefore led him to leave Motown and launch his own Whitfield Records imprint.
-From then, he convinced The Undisputed Truth to follow him.
-But also Junior Walker, and Rose Royce who were Edwin Starr‘s backing band while at Motown.
+From then, he convinced The Undisputed Truth and Jr. Walker.
+Respectively producing ‘You + Me = Love’ and ‘Back Street Boogie’ from them.
+Then Rose Royce who were Edwin Starr‘s backing band while at Motown.

 He most likely scored his biggest success ever with ‘Car Wash’ for the latter.
 A cut which won Whitfield a 1977 Grammy Award for Best Score Soundtrack Album.
 He soon after also composed the theme song for the 1977 motion picture ‘Which Way Is Up?’, performed by Stargard.